 Configure Kiuwan credentials

-Alternatively you could create global variable for your credentials.
-In that case the same credentials will be used across your build plans.
-It is up to you what you want to do.
+Alternatively, you could create a global variable for your credentials.
+In that case, the same credentials will be used across your build plans.

 Create an analysis stage